Hawaii Chapter 46

 Wednesday, May 4, 1983

 While Dave was at school, I did some more mending for his parents.
-When Susan came home from work, she was so happy about the sewing I had done for her.
-She seemed very impressed by the fact that I had gone the extra mile and ironed it all.
+When Susan came home from work, she seemed very impressed with the work I had done.
+She asked where I had learned to sew like that.
+I told her it came naturally to me.
+She also seemed impressed that I had gone the extra mile and ironed it all.
 She wanted to pay me for it.
-I didn’t want money, I was happy I was able to do it for her.
+I didn’t want money; I was happy I was able to do it for her.

 Thursday, May 5, 1983

-Dave took me to the beach where they had a show called “Kodak” It was a lot of different Hawaiian dancing.
+Dave took me to the beach where they had a show called “Kodak.”
+It was a variety of Hawaiian dances.

 Friday, May 6, 1983